glennblock/extensions/attachment.md

 --AaB03x
 ```
 ## Receving attachments
-A client may also receive a response that items which contain attachments.
+A client MAY also receive a response that items which contain attachments.
 Attachments are indicated by a link with a render value of "attachment".
-This indicates that href points to a file which should be downloaded.
+This indicates that href points to a file which SHOULD be downloaded.

 ### Example
 Below is an example of a response containing attachments.
 The first part is a document which contains the list of contacts where each contact has an avatar with an _attachment_ field.
 Then there are additional parts which are the actual attachments.
 Each attachment's filename corresponds to the value of the _attachment_ field for the item in  the collection+json document.